wechicken456/RIPv2_Shrub/README.md

 ### Repeat Running

-You can run `ping`, `udpping`, or `socket_time` on the *ping machine* repeatedly without adverse effects aside from the growing pcap file on the *twig machine*.
+You can run `ping`, `udpping`, or `socket_time` on the *ping machine* repeatedly without adverse effects aside from the growing pcap file on the *shrub machine*.

-If you need to restart your twig, then also restart the shim, but no other action is needed.
+If you need to restart your shrub, then also restart the shim, but no other action is needed.

 ### Shutdown